dojo/docs/dojo/data/ItemFileReadStore.rst

 Clearing out the existing Data in a store, and populating it with new Data
 --------------------------------------------------------------------------

 This is a pretty common need with a pretty simple solution.
 How do you clear out the existing Data in a store, and populate it with new Data?
 The solution is pretty easy.
-Let’s assume you have an ItemFileReadStore (this works with ItemFileWriteStore as well) named myStore.
+Let's assume you have an ItemFileReadStore (this works with ItemFileWriteStore as well) named myStore.

 .. html ::